yangchenyun/yangchenyun.github.com/source/_posts/2011-12-31-lesson-learned.md

   Opportunity is a very personal thing.
 Another people's opportunity isn't necessarily mine as we might have very difference goals. **Opportunity is like the highway which leads to *my* destination**.
 There are lots of entrances to different highways.
 Driving into the wrong ones won't get me further.

   To choose the right one, it is essential to have one confirmed destination.
 I made a mistake in August when joining the company because I was not determined to stick to mine.
 I was convinced that "being a core member of a successful company will be a huge boost for my personal development".
 It turned out to be a bad choice as working with the company whose values aren't congruent with mine is a miserable experience.
+When I left the team, both sides suffered from some loss.

   This is a costly lesson learned.
 In 2012, I will lay down the most important goals in the annual plan and use them to prevent the same mistake happening again.